inikishev/beat-manipulator/README.md

 # export audio
 ba.w_pedalboard(audio, samplerate, output='pedalboard_output.mp3')
 ```
-You can import/export a file directly with pedalboard or any other library.
+Alternatively you can import/export a file directly with pedalboard or any other library.
 You can also use beat detection directly from madmom or anything else.
 Just multiply beats by samplerate because madmom stores them in seconds and I store them in samples.

 # Notable implemented effects:
 ### beatswap(audio, beats, swap:str,  scale=1, shift=0, smoothing=50)